Lillian B. Horace: Personal life

 Lillian B. Horace was a member of the Texas Commission on Interracial Cooperation, Zeta Phi Beta sorority, Alphin Art & Charity Club, Progressive Women's Club, Women's Council of Mt.
-Gilead, Heroines of Jericho, and Order of the Eastern Star; she also served as chaplain of the National Association of Colored Women's Clubs.
+Gilead, Heroines of Jericho, and Prince Hall Order of the Eastern Star; she also served as chaplain of the National Association of Colored Women's Clubs.
 She was also involved with the Texas Library Association and the National PTA.
 As a local civic leader and longtime educator at the "separate but superior" I.M.
 Terrell High School, Lillian was a significant influence on local African American women like educator Hazel Harvey Peace and civil rights activist Lulu B. White.

 Both of Lillian's marriages ended in divorce, strained by her professional and personal ambitions.
 Lillian married David Jones, the son of her pastor at Mt.
 Gilead Baptist Church, in 1900; the couple divorced in 1919.
 She married Joseph Gentry Horace, a native of the small East Texas town of Groveton, in 1930.
 A recent widower seven years younger than Lillian, J. Gentry was an employee at Swift & Co. in the Fort Worth Stockyards whom she probably met at church.
 With her support, he enrolled in the Bishop College seminary in 1935.
 The couple relocated to the Chicago area when he transferred to Northern Seminary five years later, earning his bachelor's degree in 1942 and master's degree in theology in 1943.
 J. Gentry became a minister at the Second Baptist Church of Evanston, Illinois; contrary to his congregation's expectations of a minister's wife, Lillian divided her time between Fort Worth and Evanston, continuing to teach at I.M.
 Terrell during the school year.
 After his mistress's husband exposed J. Gentry's longstanding affair with a local woman, Portia Cooke, he moved to another church and Lillian returned to Fort Worth after some time spent traveling in the west of the country.
 Their divorce was finalized in 1946.
 J. Gentry subsequently married Cooke in 1951.

 Lillian had no children with Jones or Horace.
-She died of heart disease at a Fort Worth nursing home on August 6, 1965 and was buried at Old Trinity Cemetery, the African-American section of Fort Worth's historic Oakwood Cemetery.
+She died of heart disease at a Fort Worth nursing home on August 6, 1965, and was buried at Old Trinity Cemetery, the African-American section of Fort Worth's historic Oakwood Cemetery.
 Her funeral was held on August 9, 1965.
 Those in attendance included members of the many organizations Horace was a part of, including the Zeta Phi Beta sorority, Heroines of Jericho, Progressive Woman's Club, Viola Court No. 250 and Alphin Charity and Literary Arts Club.